Modular affine Hecke category and regular centralizer: Introduction

 \subsection{Soergel bimodules}

 We need to explain what we mean by ``Soergel bimodules'' in our present context.
-Ordinarily, Soergel bimodules are attached to a Coxeter system $(W',S)$ and a suitable representation $V$ of $W'$, and defined as a certain category of graded $\scO(V)$-bimodules, see~\cite{soergel}.
-The case we are interested in here is when $(W',S)$ is the affine Weyl group\footnote{The main player in this paper will rather be the \emph{extended} affine Weyl group, for which we reserve the notation $W$.} attached to $G$ with its standard Coxeter generators, and $V$ is the dual of the Lie algebra of a fixed maximal torus $T^\vee_\bk$ in $G^\vee_\bk$, with the action factoring through the canonical action of the (finite) Weyl group $\Wf$ of $(G^\vee_\bk,T^\vee_\bk)$.
+Ordinarily, Soergel bimodules are attached to a Coxeter system $(\mathcal{W},\mathcal{S})$ and a suitable representation $V$ of $\mathcal{W}$, and defined as a certain category of graded $\scO(V)$-bimodules, see~\cite{soergel}.
+The case we are interested in here is when $(\mathcal{W},\mathcal{S})$ is the affine Weyl group\footnote{The main player in this paper will rather be the \emph{extended} affine Weyl group, for which we reserve the notation $W$.} attached to $G$ with its standard Coxeter generators, and $V$ is the dual of the Lie algebra of a fixed maximal torus $T^\vee_\bk$ in $G^\vee_\bk$, with the action factoring through the canonical action of the (finite) Weyl group $\Wf$ of $(G^\vee_\bk,T^\vee_\bk)$.
 This representation does not satisfy the technical conditions imposed in~\cite{soergel}, so that a different definition of Soergel bimodules is required.

 Various alternative definitions of categories of Soergel bimodules have been proposed in the recent years by Fiebig~\cite{fiebig} (involving sheaves on moment graphs), Elias--Williamson~\cite{ew} (in terms of a monoidal category defined by generators and relations involving planar diagrams), Juteau--Mautner--Williamson~\cite{jmw} (involving parity complexes) or Abe~\cite{abe} (involving bimodules with extra structures).
 Some of these definitions apply in our context, and give rise to essentially equivalent categories; in fact some will be used in the body of the paper.
 But they all have one drawback, which is that they do not ``see'' an essential ingredient that is specific to the case of affine Weyl groups (rather than a general Coxeter system), namely the relation with the geometric Satake equivalence~\cite{mv} and the Langlands dual group $G^\vee_\bk$.
 For that reason we will consider a different (although equivalent) realization of the category of Soergel bimodules, in terms of certain representations of the universal centralizer associated with $G^\vee_\bk$.
-Earlier instances of relations between Soergel bimodules for affine Weyl groups and representations of universal centralizers can be found in~\cite{dodd, mr, brHecke}.
+The universal centralizer was introduced by Lusztig (see the last paragraph of~\cite{lusztig-coxeter}); earlier instances of relations between this subject and Soergel bimodules for affine Weyl groups can be found in~\cite{dodd, mr, brHecke}.